ai-core-tools/hsu-docs/REPO_ARCHITECTURE_ASSESSMENT.md

 # Repository Architecture Assessment: Multi-Language Domain-Centric Approach

 **Date**: December 28, 2024
 **Context**: Assessment of proposed revolutionary repository structure for HSU platform
+**Status**: **SUPERSEDED** - See [HSU_REPO_PORTABILITY_FRAMEWORK.md](HSU_REPO_PORTABILITY_FRAMEWORK.md) for evolved framework

+> **UPDATE**: This initial assessment led to the development of a more mature and practical framework.
+The key insight - that repo-portability comes from logical boundaries, not folder structure - led to the comprehensive 3-approach framework documented in HSU_REPO_PORTABILITY_FRAMEWORK.md.

 ## Executive Summary